jasonolte/cs7810-123/deliverables/key-notions.md

 - Open globe injuries: factors associated with pediatric open globe injuries
 - MVC-bike injuries: factors associated with motor vehicle vs bicycle injuries
-- Trauma Recidivism: factors associated with pediatric trauma hospitalizations returning to the ED
+- Thinking we should go with this one: Trauma Recidivism: factors associated with pediatric trauma hospitalizations returning to the ED